2021 Africa Cup of Nations final: Second half

 Senegal received a free-kick after Mane was brought down at the edge of the box.
 Idrissa Gueye's effort however, went wide and over the bar.
 Senegal continued their focus on wing play, but failed to convert most of their crosses.
 One of them came from left-back Saliou Ciss, which was aimed at Diedhou, who couldn't take the chance.
 Both sides also kept constantly fouling.
 Egypt's best chance of the game thus far came when Zizo curled a free kick into the box, which was met by Abdelmonem, whose effort went over the bar.
 Egypt's attacking play improved in the second half, with another chance coming when a Trézéguet cross was flicked wide by Hamdy Fathy.
 Egypt later won a corner, but it was easily cleared by the Senegalese defense.
 Egypt stalled the last 5 minutes of regular time and heading into extra time, the two sides were still level at 0–0.

 Extra time

-Senegal had the first opportunity of extra time, with a Mané cross finding Bamba Dieng, who's attempt was saved by Abou Gabal.
+Senegal had the first opportunity of extra time, with a Mané cross finding Bamba Dieng, whose attempt was saved by Abou Gabal.
 In the 100th minute, Trézéguet received the ball 14 yards away from goal, but had his shot saved by Édouard Mendy.
 Senegal had another opportunity to score the game's first goal from a corner, but Abdou Diallo's header sailed wide.
 With Egypt sitting back and playing conservatively, they allowed Senegal most of the chances in the extra time period.
 In the 115th minute, a long-range effort from Bamba Dieng was parried away by Abou Gabal.
 Two minutes later, Marwan Hamdy's shot from 16 yards out was tipped over the bar by Édouard Mendy.
 The resulting corner was dealt with by Senegal, and extra time ended still goalless, meaning the final had to be decided by a penalty shoot-out.